uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Avoid Side Effects (part 1)
-A function produces side effects if it does anything more than take values and/or return values.
+A method produces side effects if it does anything more than take values and/or return values.
 A side effect could be writing to a file, modifying some global variable, or accidentally wiring all your money to a stranger.

 Now, you do need to have side effects in a program on occasion.
 Like the previous example, you might need to write to a file.
 What you want to do is to centralize where you are doing this.
-Don't have several functions and classes that write to a particular file.
+Don't have several methods and classes that write to a particular file.
 Have one service that does it.
 One and only one.

 The main point is to avoid common pitfalls like sharing state between objects